-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages SPMN-1 SOW § 2.6.59 STAR+PLUS Assessments SOW § 2.6.59.2 STAR+PLUS HCBS Program Assessments SOW § 2.6.61.3 Annual Reassessment The Community Medical Necessity and Level of Care (MNLOC) Assessment Instrument must be completed and electronically submitted via the TMHP portal in the specified format.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages SPMN-1 SOW § 2.6.59 STAR+PLUS Assessments SOW § 2.6.59.2 STAR+PLUS HCBS Program Assessments SOW § 2.6.61.3 Annual Reassessment The Community Medical Necessity and Level of Care (MNLOC) Assessment Instrument must be completed and electronically submitted via the TMHP portal in the specified format.
 Forms and addendums, as identified in Section 2.6.59.2 HCBS STAR+PLUS Waiver and STAR+PLUS handbook for general revenue and medically fragile must be completed and applicable forms submitted to HHSC: 1) within 45 Days from the date of referral for HCBS STAR+PLUS Waiver services for 217-Like Group applicants; 2) within 45 Days from the date of the Member's request for HCBS STAR+PLUS Waiver services for current Members requesting an upgrade; 3) within 45 Days from the date the MCO determines the Member would benefit from the HCBS STAR+PLUS Waiver; or 4) at least 30 Days prior to the annual ISP expiration date for all Members receiving STAR+PLUS HCBS STAR+PLUS services as specified in Section 2.6.59.2.
-5) at least 45 days prior to the annual ISP expiration date for all HCBS Members approved for Operations Phase and Turnover Phase Per Day of noncompliance, per Member, per MCO's Service Area HHSC may assess up to \$500 per Day of noncompliance, per Member, and per MCO's Service Area for each Day required documentation is not submitted or is late, inaccurate, or incomplete.
+5) at least 45 days prior to the annual ISP expiration date for all HCBS Members approved for Operations Phase and Turnover Phase Per Day of noncompliance, per Member, per MCO's Service Area HHSC may assess up to \$500 per Day of noncompliance and per Member for each Day required documentation is not submitted or is late, inaccurate, or incomplete.

-General Revenue funding as specified in Section 2.6.61.3; or 6) at least 45 days prior to the annual ISP expiration date for all HCBS Members approved to use the medically fragile policy as specified in Section 2.6.61.3.
-Specifica in decitor 2.0.01.0.
+General Revenue fund ling as

+specified in Section 2.6 6) at least 45 days price 5.61.3; or or to the

+annual ISP expiration of date for all

+HCBS Members appro oved to use

+specified in Section 2.6 5.61.3.